feature-engine/feature_engine/docs/user_guide/discretisation/DecisionTreeDiscretiser.rst

 According to the authors, the addition of these new features had a significant impact on the performance of linear models.

+**Example**

 In the following example, we re-code 2 numerical variables using decision trees.

+First we load the data and separate it into train and test:

 .. code:: python